adopted-ember-addons/ember-electron/docs/guides/upgrade.md

 Now, `ember electron:package` and `ember electron:make` use `electron-forge` to join forces with the greater Electron community.
 All configuration is now done using an `electron-forge-config.js` file inside your `ember-electron` folder.
-For details, [check out the documentation](forge-config).
+For details, [check out the documentation][forge-config].

 ## Example Upgrade
-To see an upgrade in action, check out how Ghost Desktop [moved from ember-electron v1 to v2](ghost-pr).
+To see an upgrade in action, check out how Ghost Desktop [moved from ember-electron v1 to v2][ghost-pr].

 [forge-config]: https://github.com/electron-userland/electron-forge#config
 [ghost-pr]: https://github.com/TryGhost/Ghost-Desktop/pull/263